Buy all ingredients right below the recipe

 Instructions

-- 1Peel the onion, cut one half into crescents and the other half roughly.
-Place the crescent-cut part into a small saucepan, add two tablespoons of lard, and let it simmer slowly the entire time you prepare the pea mash.
-The onion will gradually soften and eventually turn irresistibly golden brown.
+- 1Peel the onion, cut one half into crescent moons, the other half coarsely.
+Put the part you cut into crescent moons into a small saucepan, add two tablespoons of lard and let it simmer gently the whole time you are preparing the pea puree.
+The onion will gradually soften and eventually turn an irresistible golden brown.

-- 2Sort through the peas and remove any impurities or foreign objects.
-Rinse them in a colander, pour them into a pot, add a small pinch of salt, cover with 500 ml of cold water, and bring to a boil slowly, uncovered.
+- 2Sort through the peas and remove any impurities and foreign matter.
+Rinse in a colander, pour into a pot, season with a small pinch of salt, pour in 500 ml of cold water, and slowly bring to a boil uncovered.

 - 3Once the peas are gently boiling, skim off the foam with a spoon.
-Cover the peas and cook very slowly for 45 minutes; after 30 minutes, add the remaining salt and give it a quick stir.
+Cover the peas and simmer very gently for 45 minutes; after 30 minutes, add the remaining salt and stir briefly.

-- 4Halfway through the cooking time of the peas, heat the remaining half tablespoon of lard in another saucepan and let the roughly chopped half of the onion soften in it.
-When the onion is soft, sprinkle it with flour and stir for about a minute more, the flour will briefly foam, then the foaming will subside.
-Then add the broth, mix thoroughly, and let it simmer almost imperceptibly for the rest of the time until the peas are cooked.
-Stir gently occasionally to prevent the flour from burning.
-Now you have three saucepans occupied, all simmering slowly, and you basically have no work with them.
+- 4Halfway through cooking the peas, heat the remaining half tablespoon of lard in another saucepan and let the coarsely chopped half of the onion soften in it.
+When the onion is soft, sprinkle it with flour and stir for about another minute; the flour will briefly foam, then the foaming will subside.
+Then pour in the broth, mix thoroughly, and let it simmer almost imperceptibly for the rest of the time until the peas are cooked.
+Stir gently occasionally to prevent the flour from sticking.
+So now you have three saucepans occupied, all simmering gently, and you essentially have no work with them.

-- 5Once the peas and thickened broth are cooked, mix them together.
-Add the pressed garlic, marjoram, mix thoroughly, and let it cook for another minute to reduce the sharpness of the garlic.
-Finally, pass everything through a sieve, it's best done with a wooden spoon, the back of a spoon, or the back of a small ladle.
+- 5Once the peas and thickened broth are cooked, mix both together.
+Add crushed garlic, marjoram, mix thoroughly, and let it cook for another minute to reduce the pungency of the garlic.
+Finally, strain everything through a sieve, it works best with a wooden spoon, the back of a spoon, or the back of a small ladle.

-- 6Reheat the mash, as it will cool down during sieving.
-On a plate, pour over the slowly roasted onion and accompany it with, for example, a fried egg, bread, and a pickled cucumber.
+- 6Reheat the puree, as it will cool down from straining.
+On the plate, pour over the slowly fried onion and serve with, for example, a poached egg, bread, and a pickled gherkin.

 Kuchařka pro dceru